 $ -0- Prepaid finance charge

-In general, a financial institution must notify a consumer in writing at least 21 days prior to the effective date of any change in any term or condition of the consumer's account if the change would result in greater cost or liability for such consumer or decreased access to the consumer's account.
+In general, a financial institution must submit a written notification to the consumer at least 21 days before the effective date of any term or condition changes, particularly if the change would result in greater cost or liability, or decreased access to the cardholder's account.

 A retail installment sale is a transaction in which a consumer pays the purchase price over time by making periodic payments.
 The transaction always involves an installment note executed by the buyer to the seller and a security interest (like a mortgage) in the items purchased, which permits the seller to repossess the items if the debt is not paid.
 Usually, the contract, security agreement, and note are included on the same form.
-The sale of the automobile mentioned above is an example of a retail installment sale.
-(The disclosure form which appears above is an example of the kind of disclosure which is required.)
+The sale of the automobile mentioned in the “Buyer Disclosure” section is an example of a retail installment sale.

 If the buyer is more than 30 days late on a payment in a consumer transaction, the seller may accelerate the payments.
-That is, seller can declare all payments immediately due on account of the default.
+This means that the seller can declare all payments immediately due on account of the default.

 A buyer who pays off the balance completely before the final payment is due is entitled to a proportionate refund on the interest or finance charges.

-In order to be valid, a contract for a home solicitation sale must be in writing, and must contain substantially the same language used in the sales pitch.
-That is, the salesperson cannot say one thing, and put another in the contract.
+In order to be valid, a contract for a home solicitation sale must be in writing and must contain the same language used in the sales pitch.
+This means that the salesperson cannot say one thing and put another in the contract.
 If the sale is an installment sale, the laws on retail installment sales must be met.
-The contract must contain a notice of cancellation (a clear description of the buyer's right to cancel), and clear instructions on how the buyer can cancel the contract.
+The contract must contain a notice of cancellation (a clear description of the buyer's right to cancel) and clear instructions on how the buyer can cancel the contract.

 Formerly, retail installment sales contracts were the most important method of extending consumer credit.
-Today, credit cards are the most common method, although installment sales are still important.
+Although installment sales are still important, credit cards are the most common method used today.
 Another means of extending consumer credit is the small loan.

 The credit card is perhaps the most widespread method for extending consumer credit.
-In general, a credit card is evidence that the holder has a contract with the issuer of the card to maintain a revolving charge account in the cardholder's name.
+Generally, a credit card serves as evidence that the holder has a contract with the issuer of the card to maintain a revolving charge account in the cardholder's name.
 Historically, revolving charge accounts have been among the most expensive forms of consumer credit.

 Some credit card accounts are not revolving charge accounts.
 Rather, they are open accounts in which the cardholder has promised to pay the card issuer all of the balance due within a certain time.
 Under the agreement, a balance cannot be carried forward to the next billing period.
 These credit cards are usually "travel and entertainment" cards.

 The Electronic Fund Transfer Act establishes the basic rights, liabilities, and responsibilities of consumers who use electronic money transfer machines (automatic teller machines).
-The terms and conditions involving a consumer's account must be disclosed in readily understood language at the time the consumer contracts for the electronic fund transfer service.
-In addition to certain other specific requirements, the disclosure must include: (1) the consumer's liability for unauthorized transfers; (2) the person or office to contact with questions; (3) a statement of any charges involved in the service; (4) the circumstances under which the financial institution will, in the ordinary course of business, disclose information concerning the customer's account to third persons; (5) the consumer's right to stop payment of a pre-authorized electronic fund transfer and how to initiate a stop payment order; and (6) the statement of consumer's right to receive documentation of electronic fund transfers.
+The terms and conditions involving a consumer's account must be disclosed in simple terms when he or she signs up for the electronic fund transfer service.
+In addition to certain other specific requirements, the disclosure must include (1) the consumer's liability for unauthorized transfers; (2) the person or office to contact with questions; (3) a statement of charges involved in the service; (4) the circumstances under which the financial institution will disclose information concerning the customer's account to third persons; (5) the consumer's right to stop payment of a preauthorized electronic fund transfer, along with steps to initiate a stop payment order; and (6) the statement of consumer's right to receive documentation of electronic fund transfers.

 Loan companies must be licensed by the state.
-They are permitted to make small loans-loans up to $5,000-at special interest rates.
-They may charge up to 21 percent per year.
+They are permitted to make small loans of up to $5,000 at special interest rates and can charge up to 21 percent per year.
 Further, interest rates are negotiable.
-Buyers should not blindly accept the interest rate which is offered.
-They should shop for the best possible interest rate and terms.
+Buyers should not blindly accept the first interest rate which is offered and should shop for the best possible interest rate and terms.
 Further, they should negotiate.
 Just because an interest rate figure, or any other item, is in writing or is printed does not mean that it cannot be changed.
-Sellers of money as well as sellers of merchandise can change the terms of their documents.
+Sellers of money, as well as sellers of merchandise, can change the terms of their documents.

-People probably get into more difficulty because of unwise business management than for any other reason.
-This is particularly true with respect to consumer credit transactions.
-Most troubles of this kind can be avoided by five simple rules: (1) use credit sparingly; (2) stay within your budget; (3) make sure you know what is involved before obligating yourself; (4) live up to your obligations, but if you get into trouble, let the other party know your situation; and (5) keep accurate records.
+Consumers end up in difficult situations, particularly with credit transactions, primarily because of unwise decisions.
+Most of these situations can be avoided by following five simple rules: (1) use credit sparingly; (2) stay within your budget; (3) make sure you know what is involved before obligating yourself; (4) live up to your obligations, but if you get into trouble, let the other party know your situation; and (5) keep accurate records.

-Consumer credit is expensive, and should be used only when absolutely necessary.
-In the long run, it is much better to pay cash, because the money saved on interest can be used to buy more goods and services.
-Often we buy something because we think we need it now.
-Many of these purchases could be delayed.
-Many times it is smarter to save and pay cash later than to buy now and pay more.
-Further, regular savings through a bank, credit union, or investment could make your savings grow.
+Consumer credit is expensive and should only be used when absolutely necessary.
+In the long run, it is much wiser to pay cash because the money saved on interest can be used to buy more goods and services.
+We usually buy something because we think we need it now, but most of these purchases could be delayed.
+Most of the time, it is smarter to save and pay cash than to buy now and pay more later.
+Further, regular savings through a bank, credit union, or investments could make your savings grow.

 Once you have obligated yourself, keep your promise.
 A good credit rating can be very valuable.
-A bad credit rating can hold you back financially and perhaps prevent your getting credit in the future, or make future credit more expensive.
+Whereas a bad credit rating can hold you back financially by preventing you from getting credit in the future, or by making future credit more expensive.

-Sometimes it is impossible to meet your obligations promptly.
-When this happens, contact the creditor and discuss your situation.
-Creditors are frequently willing to adjust or temporarily delay payments.
+However, there may be times when it is impossible for you to meet your obligations promptly.
+If this does happen, contact the creditor and discuss your situation.
+Creditors are generally willing to adjust or temporarily delay payments.
 People in the business of extending consumer credit know that if they pressure debtors in financial trouble too much or too quickly, they may destroy the debtor's ability to eventually make complete payment.
-If you do not contact the creditor when you run into financial difficulties, the creditor may conclude that you are a deadbeat.
+If you do not contact the creditor when you run into financial difficulties, the creditor may conclude that you are untrustworthy, and downgrade your credit rating.

-It is important to keep: (1) copies of all papers you sign; (2) copies of all correspondence to you and from you concerning purchases and payments; (3) a record of all payments.
-If there is a disagreement or error, you will have your own records.
-Having your own records will make it much easier to argue your position, negotiate, or even prove your claim or defense if you have to go to court.
-Finally, your mortgage and home equity loan records can provide you with proof of the interest you paid on these loans.
-The interest on these loans may be deductible for federal income tax purposes.
+It is important to keep (1) copies of all the papers you sign; (2) copies of all correspondence to and from you concerning purchases and payments; and (3) a record of all payments.
+If there is a disagreement or error, you will have your own records so it would be much easier to argue your position, negotiate, or prove your claim or defense in court.
+Finally, your mortgage and home equity loan records can provide proof of the interest you paid on these loans, which may be deductible for federal income tax purposes.